buresjan/molecode_utils/examples/README.md

 # Tutorial scripts

 This folder contains short, self-contained Python scripts that demonstrate how to work with the `molecode_utils` package.
+Each file focuses on a specific part of the API and can be run directly from the project root, e.g.
-Each file focuses on a specific part of the API and can be run directly from the project root.
+`python examples/dataset_tutorial.py`.

 - **`dataset_tutorial.py`** – loads the example archive and showcases Dataset filtering, slicing and exporting features.
 - **`molecule_tutorial.py`** – inspects a single molecule entry and illustrates unit-aware arithmetic.